 Visualize the Throughput of Issues on the Board

-Each coloured area of the report represents a pipeline within your workspace, with the vertical height of each area representing the total number of issues within that pipeline at a point in time.
+Each coloured area of the report represents a different pipeline or workflow stage within your workspace, with the vertical height of each area representing the total number of issues within that pipeline at a point in time.
 As new work is initiated, and Issues are added to the Board, the Diagram makes it possible to visualize how those Issues are moving through the different stages of the workflow.

-In this first release, the Diagram gives teams the ability to track the throughput of Issues over the past 14 days, 30 days, 3 months 6 months or a custom date range within the last 6 months.
+The diagram gives teams the ability to track the throughput of Issues over the past 14 days, 30 days, 3 months 6 months or a custom date range within the last 6 months.

 Identify Bottlenecks and Unblock the Team